 8900 U.S. Highway 14

-Once you have passed the GED® test and the Constitution Test as required by Illinois Compiled Statutes-School Code (105 ILCS 5/27-3), you should contact the Regional Office of Education (ROE) for the county in which you reside to request your Illinois High School Equivalency Certificate and Official Transcript.
-For McHenry County there is a request form at the top and also on the bottom of this page.
-The fee to obtain a certificate is $10 and $5 for an official transcript.
+Once you have passed the High School Equivalency (GED)® test and the Constitution Test as required by Illinois Compiled Statutes-School Code (105 ILCS 5/27-3), you should contact the Regional Office of Education (ROE) for the county in which you reside to request your Illinois High School Equivalency Certificate and Official Transcript.
+For McHenry County there is a request form at the top of this page.
+The fee to obtain a certificate is $10 and $3 for an official transcript.